technologiestiftung/giessdenkiez-de/README_DEV.md

   - DWD Harvester: `git clone git@github.com:technologiestiftung/giessdenkiez-de-dwd-harvester.git`
   - Pumpen Harvester: `git clone git@github.com:technologiestiftung/giessdenkiez-de-osm-pumpen-harvester.git`
 - Prepare database and API ([Supabase](https://supabase.com/) setup):
-  - Change directory to `giessdenkiez-de-postgres-api` repository
+  - Change directory to `giessdenkiez-de-postgres-api` repository, make sure you have checked out the `master` branch
+  - `nvm install && nvm use`
   - `npm ci`
-  - `cp .env.example .env`
+  - `cp .env.sample .env`
-  - In `.env`, set `ACCESS_CONTROL_ALLOW_ORIGIN=*`
+  - Load the `.env` file: `direnv allow`
   - `npx supabase start` which will start a local [Supabase](https://supabase.com/) instance
   - Now the Postgres database (and all other Supabase services) are running locally in Docker containers
   - To see all local Supabase credentials and tokens, use `npx supabase status`
 - Generate the Mapbox tileset including rain data:
   - Create a Mapbox account (https://www.mapbox.com/)
-  - Create a Mapbox access token (https://account.mapbox.com/)
+  - Create a Mapbox access token (https://account.mapbox.com/) for the backend with permissions to create, upload and modify tilesets (refer to https://docs.mapbox.com/accounts/guides/tokens/)
-  - Add `http://localhost:5173` to the list of allowed domains for your access token at https://account.mapbox.com/access-token
+  - Create a Mapbox access token (https://account.mapbox.com/) for the frontend (refer to https://docs.mapbox.com/accounts/guides/tokens/), add `http://localhost:5173` to the list of allowed domains for this Frontend access token at
-  - Have your Mapbox account name ready
+  - Remember your Mapbox account name for later use
-  - Change directory to `giessdenkiez-de-dwd-harvester` repository
+  - Change directory to `giessdenkiez-de-dwd-harvester/harvester`
   - `cp sample.env .env`
-  - Populate the `.env` file:
+  - Adapt the `.env` file:
+    - Change `MAPBOXUSERNAME` value to your Mapbox account (= user) name
-    - Change `MAPBOXTOKEN` value to the previously created Mapbox access token
+    - Change `MAPBOXTOKEN` value to the previously created Mapbox access token for the backend (with tileset permissions)
     - Change `SUPABASE_SERVICE_ROLE` value to your local Supabase service role key
     - Load the `.env` file: `direnv allow`
   - Create a Python virtual environment:
     - `python3 -m venv venv`
     - `source venv/bin/activate`
-  - Install Python dependencies:
+  - Install Python dependencies inside the activated virtual environment:
     - `pip install -r requirements-mac.txt`
     - Install `GDAL` dependency manually on your system, refer to the README at https://github.com/technologiestiftung/giessdenkiez-de-dwd-harvester
     - 🚨 Attention: This step can be prone to errors, depending on your system.
 For troubleshooting help, refer to the README at https://github.com/technologiestiftung/giessdenkiez-de-dwd-harvester